 Using ingredients from your pantry is not only convenient, but it also gives you amazing results if used continuously over a period of time.
-We’ve rounded up five kitchen staples that can be whipped up to make amazing hair care treatments to banish dry and frizzy hair once and for all.
+We’ve rounded up five kitchen staples that hydrate and nourish dry and damaged hair to slow but steadily nurse them back to health.

-To use: Take a few spoons of room-temperature butter and rub it into your hair.
-Cover your head with a shower cap and let it sit for an hour.
-Then wash your hair as you normally would.
+To use: Depending on your hair length, take an appropriate amount of room temperature butter to cover the lengths.
+Cover your head with a shower cap and leave it for about an hour.
+Wash your hair as usual.

-If you have dull, dry and damaged hair due to an over-use of styling tools, then yoghurt is a great way to reverse this damage.
-Yoghurt is a rich source of lactic acid that gently strips away dirt, while the milk fat moisturises your strands.
+If you have dull, dry and damaged hair due to an over-use of styling tools, then yogurt will help treat this damage effectively.
+Yoghurt is a rich source of lactic acid that eliminates dirt and product build-up, while the milk fat nourishes and moisturises your strands.

 To use: Finely mash half an avocado and massage it into your scalp.
 Wash it off after 15 minutes.